 Using a mixer is usually easier, but making the batter by hand makes it feel like I worked out enough to justify having 10 cupcakes.
 Pros and cons!

 You need to mix the butter and sugar together until all or most of the sugar granules have dissolved into the butter, and it lightens in color and fluffs up.

 Add your eggs and flavorings.
 For the eggs, it’s best to use room temperature, just because they’ll whip into the butter more easily.
 Cold eggs will cause your butter to chill and seize up which can make mixing more difficult.

 It’s also important to add the eggs in one at a time, beating well after each addition, to make sure they incorporate more easily.
 The fat in butter and the water in eggs like to separate, so adding them one at a time helps emulsify them together.

 This is also where you add your flavorings.
 I always add vanilla, and sometimes I add some citrus zest.
 More on different flavorings below!

 Add dry ingredients and milk.
 Start by adding half of your dry ingredients with all of the milk.
 Whisk to incorporate.
 Add the remaining dry ingredients and stir until all of the ingredients are just incorporated and you no longer see dry flour.
 Careful not to over mix!
 Some lumps are completely normal (and encouraged!)

 Portion out and bake.
-Using 2 spoons or an ice cream scoop, portion your batter out evenly into the prepared muffin tin.
-Bake the muffins in the center of your 350°F oven for 15 to 20 minutes, or until a skewer inserted in the center comes out clean.
+Using 2 spoons or an ice cream scoop, portion your batter out evenly into the prepared cupcake tin.
+Bake the cupcakes in the center of your 350°F oven for 15 to 20 minutes, or until a skewer inserted in the center comes out clean.